ccxt/ccxt/wiki/Manual.md

 }
 ```

+Note, you can also add `reduceOnly: true` param to trigger order, so it can act like "stop-loss" or "take-profit" order.

-##### Stop Loss Orders
+##### Stop Loss Order

+<a name="Stop Loss Orders" id="Stop Loss Orders"></a>
-The same as Trigger Orders, but the direction matters.
+The same as [Trigger Order](#trigger-order), but the direction matters.
 Implemented by specifying a `stopLossPrice` parameter (for the spot loss triggerPrice), and also automatically implemented `triggerDirection` on behalf of user, so instead of regular Trigger Order, you can use this as an alternative.

 Suppose you entered a long position (you bought) at 1000 and want to protect yourself from losses from a possible price drop below 700.
 You would place a stop loss order with triggerPrice at 700.
 For that stop loss order either you would specify a limit price or it will be executed at market price.